ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 The data must be associated with documentation that provides:
 1. A clear, up-to-date, plain language executive summary that describes what the data tangibly represents; (*Mandatory*)
 2. A complete and up-to-date general and technical description that addresses the topic of each section of this data standards document; (*Mandatory*)
 3. At least one previous formal publication or report describing the methodology/data, or use of the methodology/data in a scientific or applied setting. (*Mandatory*)
+4. At least one plain language guidance document outlining key background, considerations and processes (see Relation to User Needs - item 3) relevant to this data. (*Mandatory*)

 ### Relation to User Needs
 The data must be associated with documentation that describes:
-1. How the data itself, and/or specific delivery of the data on climatedata.ca or the CCCS website, addresses (in whole or in large part) a documented need of one or more Canadian user groups; (*Mandatory*)
+1. How the data itself, and/or specific delivery of the data on ClimateData.ca or the CCCS website, addresses (in whole or in large part) a documented need of one or more Canadian user groups; (*Mandatory*)
 2. Why providing the data on ClimateData.ca or the CCCS website provides benefits relative to other existing datasets, or via delivery of the same data by other methods; (*Recommended*)
 3. How the data: (*Mandatory*)
    1. Can be demonstrably applied to support user needs, or;